hanluu1/todo-app/README.md

 # Todo App

-A simple and customizable Todo application to help you manage your tasks efficiently.
+A simple and customizable Todo application to help manage tasks efficiently.

 ## Features